Glasgow-ICG/open-optical-gating/README.md

 On Windows, you will first need to install MS Visual C++ if it is not already installed on your system (see http://visualstudio.microsoft.com/visual-cpp-build-tools)

-Then, to install on any platform *except* the Raspberry Pi, run the following command:

-`python -m pip install --user git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`

-(Note: use `python3` in place of `python` if you have a Python 2.x version installed as well)

-On the Raspberry Pi, run the following commands:
+On the Raspberry Pi, you will first need to run the following two commands:

-`sudo apt install libatlas-base-dev python3-gi-cairo`

-`python3 -m pip install --user picamera pybase64 git+https://github.com/abdrysdale/fastpins`
+`sudo apt install libatlas-base-dev libffi-dev libssl-dev python3-gi-cairo` `python3 -m pip install --user picamera pybase64 git+https://github.com/abdrysdale/fastpins`

+Then, to install on any platform, run the following command:

 `python3 -m pip install --user git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`

+(Note: if you get the error  `python3: command not found`, substitute `python` for `python3` throughout these instructions)

 ### Installation - troubleshooting